 - Matters of representation to the protection of children’s property.

 Role of the Northern Ireland Courts & Tribunals Service under the 1996 Hague Convention

 A number of functions under the 1996 Hague Convention are conferred on designated Central Authorities within each Contracting State.
 These functions primarily relate to administrative co-operation.
 England, Wales, Scotland and Northern Ireland each have their own Central Authority.

 The Department of Justice has been designated as the Central Authority under the Convention for Northern Ireland.
-In practice its functions will be discharged by Central Business Unit a branch of the Northern Ireland Courts & Tribunals Service.
+In practice its functions will be discharged by The International Child Abduction Unit, Operational Policy Branch within the Northern Ireland Courts & Tribunals Service.
 The functions of the Central Authority are: -

 The Convention does not require a Central Authority to carry out all of the functions conferred on it on its own.
 Other public authorities or bodies in Northern Ireland which may be better placed to discharge certain functions must assist the Northern Ireland Courts & Tribunals Service carry out the role.

 The list of countries that are signed up to the convention can be found by accessing the the “Status Table” of the 1996 Hague Convention maintained by the Hague Conference.

 Information about the law and services available in Northern Ireland relating to the protection of children

 Child Care Policy Directorate of the Department of Health, Social Services and Public Safety has Departmental responsibility for the development and review of Policy, Legislation and Guidance on Child Protection and Children in Care in Northern Ireland.
 You can access further information on this Directorate at their website http://www.dhsspsni.gov.uk/index/hss/child_care.htm.